AksharGoyal/de-zoomcamp-2023/week1/README.md

 ## How to use the files:

  - Make a folder and have the the 3 files: Dockerfile, docker-compose.yaml and ingest_data.py.
- - Get the data through `wget "https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz"`.
+ - Get the data through `URL="https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz"`.
 Note that it can be in csv or parquet format too and that's fine.
 In the end, we need to provide data to work on.
+But make sure wget works on your terminal!
  - Make sure to run `docker build -t taxi_ingest:v001 .` so that the container knows to use recently updated files (ingest_data.py) in this case.
  - If you are using the docker-compose.yaml from my repo, create a directory called data_pgadmin to persist the data there.
  - Run `docker-compose up`.
 I prefer running `docker-compose up -d` as it allows me to run other commands in the same terminal.
 By not detaching it, I have to open a separate terminal to run commands.